zombieleet/emitter/README.md

 	event once addNumber 2 2

 ```

 **NOTE:** once the event `addNumber` is emitted trying to emit again will cause an error

+**removeall listener** This subcommands removes all listener by unsetting the Stack array

 **List Event**
 `event list` takes no argument.
 It lists the total number of event listener in the Stack